n_build_threads. Controls the number of threads used to build

 metric, with the column ids/names as an unnamed item and the overriding values

-as named items, e.g. instead of manhattan = 1:100
+as named items, e.g. instead of manhattan = 1:100, use

-manhattan = list(1:100, pca_center = FALSE)
+manhattan = list(1:100, pca_center = FALSE) to turn off PCA centering for

 just that block.
 This functionality exists mainly for the case where you have